DRIVING THE SANI PASS SOUTH AFRICA

 With passports stamped, we tentatively started the gravel road descent into the fog on the first part of the Sani Pass drive.

 Within 100m we had pulled off to the side.
+There was no way we could continue.

 FOLLOW THE LEADER ON THE SANI PASS DRIVE

-Luckily, within a few minutes, one of the Lesotho-plated 4wd passenger vans, regularly plying the Sani Pass route, passed us by to start the descent.
+Some 20 minutes later, one of the Lesotho-plated 4wd passenger vans, regularly plying the Sani Pass route, passed us by to start the descent.

 A few times on the descent, we noticed that all the van’s passengers had to alight from the vehicle and take to foot while the van crossed the waterways.
 Obviously, ground clearance was an issue.